Cognitive dissonance in religious studies

 Leon Festinger

 As a result, a direct replication of any individual previous .
-Any further research on fraternities and sororities, partying and cognitive dissonance involving religious or spiritual beliefs would add to the current gap in literature.
+J Gager in Kingdom and community (1975) used cognitive dissonance theory to account for Christian responses to disconfirmation of their eschatological expectations.
 Recent research (De Vries, Byrne, & Kehoe, 2015) has included actual brain studies using fMRI imaging.

 The idea that we shape our beliefs to conform with our actions is one that should be of much interest within philosophy of .
 These analyses illuminate how cognitive dissonance affects the brain.
-It provides a .
+IN RECENT YEARS, THE AMOUNT of attention and scrutiny directed at religious individuals and their beliefs .

 Religious Studies Charlene P.